Dexmedetomidine

-Dexmedetomidine, sold under the trade name Precedex among others, is a drug used in humans for sedation.
+Dexmedetomidine, sold under the brand name Precedex among others, is a medication used for sedation.
 Veterinarians use dexmedetomidine for similar purposes in treating cats, dogs, and horses.
-It is also used in humans to treat acute agitation associated with schizophrenia or bipolar I or II disorder.
+It is also used in humans to treat acute agitation associated with schizophrenia or bipolar disorder.
+It is administered as an intravenous solution or as a buccal or sublingual film.

-Similar to clonidine, it is a sympatholytic drug that acts as an agonist of α2-adrenergic receptors in certain parts of the brain.
+Similar to clonidine, dexmedetomidine is a sympatholytic drug that acts as an agonist of α2-adrenergic receptors in certain parts of the brain.
 It was developed by Orion Pharma.

 Medical uses

 Intensive care unit sedation

 Studies suggest dexmedetomidine for sedation in mechanically ventilated adults may reduce time to extubation and ICU stay.

 Compared with other sedatives, some studies suggest dexmedetomidine may be associated with less delirium.
 However, this finding is not consistent across multiple studies.
 At the very least, when aggregating many study results together, use of dexmedetomidine appears to be associated with less neurocognitive dysfunction compared to other sedatives.
 Whether this observation has a beneficial psychological impact is unclear.
 From an economic perspective, dexmedetomidine is associated with lower ICU costs, largely due to a shorter time to extubation.